BCG-X-Official/artkit/README.rst

 Getting started
 ---------------

-- See the `ARTKIT Documentation <https://bcg-x-official.github.io/artkit/_generated/home.html>`_ for our User Guide, Examples, API reference, and more.
+- See the :doc:`ARTKIT Documentation </_generated/home>` for our User Guide, Examples, API reference, and more.
-- See `Contributing <https://github.com/BCG-X-Official/artkit/blob/HEAD/CONTRIBUTING.md>`_ or visit our `Contributor Guide <https://bcg-x-official.github.io/artkit/contributor_guide/index.html>`_ for information on contributing.
+- See `Contributing <https://github.com/BCG-X-Official/artkit/blob/HEAD/CONTRIBUTING.md>`_ or visit our :doc:`Contributor Guide </contributor_guide/index>` for information on contributing.
-- We have an `FAQ <https://bcg-x-official.github.io/artkit/faq.html>`_ for common questions.
+- We have an :doc:`FAQ </faq>` for common questions.
 For anything else, please reach out to ARTKIT@bcg.com.

 .. _Introduction: